“Is my location the reason why my practice isn’t doing well?”

 And you might think, ”I hate this area and this challenge that I’m facing, so I’d like to move over there!”

-Now maybe that will solve the challenge that you’re facing here, but then there will be challenges that will face you over there, and likely you’ll now also be sitting on a lot of debt from building out the new location or have had a big hassle getting out of your old lease.
+Now maybe that will solve the challenge that you’re facing here, but then there will be challenges that you will face over there, and likely you’ll now also be sitting on a lot of debt from building out the new location or have had a big hassle getting out of your old lease.

 And again, some locations are better than others, but I’ve seen dentists who are wildly successful in any number of “bad” locations—remote rural areas or a high-rise building with 25 other dentists on the floors below them!